-Typically used in the early debug stages of target board bring-up, in circuit emulators may also be used for software performance measurements.

-Traditionally, the Real-Time bus trace capability was the most significant feature of an ICE.
-For non cachebased CPUs, bus trace can be used to monitor the timing of higher-level application code, including those that need to respond to external hardware events.
+Typically used in the early debug stages of target board bring-up, In Circuit Emulators (ICEs) may also be used for software performance measurements.
+Traditionally, the Real-Time bus trace capability was the most significant feature of an ICE for non cache-based CPUs.
+Real-Time bus trace may be used for measuring the systems response to external events, or for monitoring the execution speed of critical sections of code.

-Aside from the lack of profiling data, this would be the ideal solution for performance monitoring of true Real-Time software, but it requires an off-chip fetch-execute cycle to occur in order to monitor what's going on.
+Asides from the lack of profiling data, this Real-Time bus trace is the ideal solution for performance monitoring of true Real-Time software.
+However, it requires an offchip fetch-execute cycle to occur in order to monitor what's going on.

 Modern cache-based CPUs tend not to have full ICE solutions available.
-Instead, most modern CPUs have emulators that use serial test access points such as JTAG.
+Instead, CPU serial Test Access Points (TAPs) are used for processor emulation control.

-Most JTAG emulation solutions do not have Trace measurements.
-Triggering timing measurements with a JTAG emulator requires the use of hardware or software breakpoints, which are intrusive.
-In addition, the serial JTAG bus is slow by comparison to processor speed and events are detected asynchronously to their occurrence.
+Most TAP emulation solutions do not have Trace measurements.
+Triggering timing measurements with a TAP emulator requires the use of hardware or software breakpoints, which are intrusive.
+In addition, serial TAP buses are slow (typically 33 MHz) by comparison to processor speed and events are detected asynchronously to their occurrence.
 Any timing measurements made via this bus are going to be subject to inaccuracies; monitoring the execution speed of a 400 MHz CPU core by sending information through a significantly slower serialized communications bus is not an ideal solution.